Chrysler SERV: Vehicle design

 A twelve module LH2/LOX aerospike engine was arranged around the rim of the base, covered by movable metal shields.
 During the ascent the shields would move out from the body to adjust for decreasing air pressure, forming a large altitude compensating nozzle.
 The module was fed from a set of four cross-linked turbopumps that in normal operations would run at 75% of their design capacity, if one turbopump failed then throttling up the remaining 3 to 100% would allow full power to be maintained.
 The engine as a whole would provide 7,454,000 lbf (25.8 MN) of thrust, about the same as the S-IC, the first stage of the Saturn V.

 Also arranged around the base were forty 20000 lbf jet engines, which were fired just prior to touchdown in order to slow the descent.
 Movable doors above the engines opened for feed air.
-Two RL-10's provided de-orbit thrust, so the main engine did not have to be restarted in space.
+Two RL10's provided de-orbit thrust, so the main engine did not have to be restarted in space.
 Even on-orbit maneuvering, which was not extensive for the SERV (see below), was provided by small LOX/LH2 engines instead of thrusters using different fuels.

 A series of conical tanks around the outside rim of the craft, just above the engines, stored the LOX.
 LH2 was stored in much larger tanks closer to the center of the craft.
 Much smaller spherical tanks, located in the gaps below the rounded end of the LOX tanks, held the JP-4 used to feed the jet engines.
 Orbital maneuvering and de-orbit engines were clustered around the top of the spacecraft, fed by their own tanks interspersed between the LH2.
 This arrangement of tanks left a large open space in the middle of the craft, 15 by 60 ft, which served as the cargo hold.
 (Note: Some sources based on the original 1969 version of the SERV design state the cargo hold is 23 feet wide, but the final vehicle selection reduced this to 15 by 60 feet in keeping with the other shuttle designs.)